 In 2017, Malaysia Airlines received the IATA Fast Travel Green certificate in recognition of Malaysia Airlines’ efforts in making passengers’ travel more convenient and flexible via its self-service facilities in the following areas: check-in, bags ready-to-go (self-tagging and Fast Baggage Drop Off) and flight re-booking.

-Early 2018, Malaysia Airlines will be taking delivery of its first Airbus A350 aircraft, which will operate the Kuala Lumpur – London route.
-The Airbus A350 will feature a total of 286 seats: 4 seats in First Class, Malaysia Airlines being the first airline to offer First Class cabin on A350 aircraft, 31 seats in Business Class in the same configuration as on the Airbus A330 aircraft, and 251 seats in Economy Class.
+Early 2018, Malaysia Airlines put into service its first Airbus A350 aircraft on the Kuala Lumpur – London route.
+The Airbus A350 features a total of 286 seats: 4 seats in First Class, Malaysia Airlines being the first airline to offer First Class cabin on A350 aircraft, 31 seats in Business Class in the same configuration as on the Airbus A330 aircraft, and 251 seats in Economy Class.

 Until 2000, Malaysia Airlines aircraft have been involved in two fatal accidents, with a total of 134 victims – the first one in December, 1977, when a hijacked Boeing 737-200 crashed in Tanjung Kupang, Johor, causing 100 victims, and the second, in September, 1995, when a Fokker 50 crashed during approach in Tawau, Sabah, and 34 people were killed.